valboz/VBMicrolensing/docs/python/LightCurves.md

 ```
 <img src="BinaryLens_lightcurve.png" width = 400>

-As before, the coordinates of the source are stored in the `Mag` array.
+As before, the coordinates of the source are stored in the `y1` and  `y2` arrays.
 These can be useful to draw the source trajectory relative to the caustics.

 ```
 caustics = VBM.Caustics(s,q)